NaviServer - programmable web server

 COMMANDS

-Return a complete response to the client consisting of the given body and a set of HTTP headers. status is an integer HTTP status code such as 200 (OK) or 404 (Not Found).
+Sends a complete response to the client consisting of the given data as response body and a set of HTTP headers. status is an integer HTTP status code such as 200 (OK) or 404 (Not Found).
 When the optional flag -binary is used, the content of the Tcl byte-array is transmitted.

 If body is Tcl byte-array object then no transcoding will take place.
 Otherwise, the encoding in effect for the current connection will be used to encode the body.